louissxu/cs50web-flack/README.md

 # Flack

-A poor clone of Slack.
+A simple clone of Slack.
 Built with Python, Flask, Socket.IO and JS.
 [Hosted on Heroku here.](https://fierce-headland-38432.herokuapp.com/)\
 Dyno restarts after period of inactivity and loses saved state.
 State populated on server start with dummy channel names and a little bit of chatter.

 As per project hints.
 No SQL database used.
 Therefore: